David Attenborough said Scotland has "some of the most marvellous landscapes and wildlife", here are 27 more quotes

 With his captivating narration in iconic documentaries like Blue Planet, Attenborough offers a wealth of wisdom on politics, human nature and the environment.
 In fact, despite having explored every continent on the planet, he commented that Scotland still had “some of the most marvellous landscapes and wildlife spectacles” on offer; a testament to our wee country.

-To celebrate his work and understand his beliefs about the world a bit better, here are 28 quotes from Sir David Attenborough.
+His latest documentary entitled ‘Wild Isles’ has just hit the public in 2023 and it is already being called a ‘must-see’ by fans of his work.
+To celebrate his legacy and understand his beliefs about the world, here are 28 quotes from Sir David Attenborough.